 The right of exoneration is different.
 This is the type of indemnity that will more often be relevant in insolvency (where trust debts remain unpaid).
 Bear in mind that trustees are personally liable for trust debts.
 The right of exoneration entitles the trustee to take trust assets and apply them directly to pay trust debts, thereby exonerating the trustee for its personal liability to pay that debt, which is extinguished.

 Here is a key difference between the two types of indemnity rights: when a trustee exercises a right of exoneration, those proceeds produced are not entirely the trustee’s own money, because they can only be used to pay unpaid trust debts.
 It is only for that purpose – the payment of trust debts – that the trustee may help itself to the trust assets in the first place.
 To then keep the money for itself, or use it to pay non-trust creditors, would be in breach of its duties as trustee, and the trusts with which the assets it holds are impressed.
 Hence the proceeds can only be used to pay trust debts.
 So says a line of authority culminating most recently in Derrington J’s bankruptcy judgment in Lane, re Lee v Deputy Commissioner of Taxation FCA 953 and now in the Full Court’s decision in the liquidation context in Killarnee.
-(As noted in my case review of earlier this month, the Victorian Court of Appeal in Amerind expressly left this question open.)
+(However as noted in my case review of earlier this month, the Victorian Court of Appeal in Amerind expressly left this question open and made clear that for now, Re Enhill should be applied by Victorian trial judges.)

 Both rights of indemnity have been held to be proprietary in character, although as explained above and as the Full Federal Court in Killarnee confirms, the right of exoneration is not free of constraints.